The Decline of the West: Becoming/Being

-Blood
+Blood/Race

-Spengler described blood as the only power strong enough to overthrow money, which he saw as the dominant power of his age.
-Blood is commonly understood to mean race-feeling, and this is partially true but misleading.
-Spengler's idea of race had nothing to do with ethnic identity, and indeed he was hostile to racists in that sense.
-The book talks about a population becoming a race when it is united in outlook, regardless of ethnic origins.
-Spengler talks about the final struggle with money also being a battle between capitalism and socialism, but again socialism with a specific definition: "the will to call into life a mighty politico-economic order that transcends all class interests, a system of lofty thoughtfulness and duty sense."
+Spengler described blood as the only power which is strong enough to overthrow money, which he saw as the dominant power of his age.
+Blood is commonly understood to mean race-feeling, and this concept is partially true but it is misleading.
+Spengler's concept of race had nothing to do with ethnic identity, so in that sense, he was hostile toward racists.
+The book states that a population becomes a race when it is united in outlook, regardless of its ethnic origins.
+Spengler also states that the final struggle with money will be a battle between capitalism and socialism, but again, it will be socialism with a specific definition: "the will to call into life a mighty politico-economic order that transcends all class interests, a system of lofty thoughtfulness and duty sense".
 He also writes "A power can be overthrown only by another power, not by a principle, and only one power that can confront money is left.
 Money is overthrown and abolished by blood.
 Life is alpha and omega ...
 It is the fact of facts ...
 Before the irresistible rhythm on the generation-sequence, everything built up by the waking–consciousness in its intellectual world vanishes at the last."
-Therefore, if we wanted to replace blood by a single word it would be more correct to use "life-force" rather than "race-feeling".